Virtual ‘Quick Reads’ Book Group Returns, Featuring a Discussion of Julie Otsuka’s When the Emperor Was Divine, moderated by Esther Bushell

 To support the DCA and events like this, please contribute if you can when you register.

-Virtual Summer ‘Quick Reads’ Book Group Featuring a Discussion of The All of It, moderated by Esther Bushell
+Virtual Summer ‘Quick Reads’ Book Group Featured a Discussion of The All of It, moderated by Esther Bushell

 The session was held virtually on Zoom.